xebia-functional/coding-guidelines/java/README.md

 <a name="section-goodpractice"></a>
 ## 4. Good Practices and coding habits

 Good practice are a must at 47 Degrees.
-Code is periodically reviewed and both machine and human inspected to ensure code quality meets standards within the company.
+Code is periodically reviewed for both machines and humans to ensure code quality meets standards within the company.

 ### 4.1.
-Design and use interfaces wherever possible
+Design and use interfaces

 **Correct:**